syentix/advent-of-code-2020/day-5/README.md

 ### My Solution

 Using the algorithm explained in the text I created the baseline steps to go through rows and columns of the plane.
-Then after combing htrough all boarding passes I then got the max in the array.
+Then after combing through all boarding passes I then got the max in the array.

 **My puzzle answer was 911.**